You are here

 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions Studio Art BFA grads have attained six months to one year after graduation.
+Here's a sampling of positions and graduate programs Studio Art BFA grads have attained six months to one year after graduation.